rigado/rigado-module-examples/README.md

 ### How do I get set up? ###

 * This repository requires the use of submodules.
 It must be cloned using the --recursive option to ensure all submodules are initialized.
 Note that one of these submodules is the Rigablue library which is a private repository.
-Ask @estutzenberger for access if necessary.
+Ask an admin for access if not granted with access to this repository.

 * Dependencies
     + Rigablue